Hong Kong Fried Noodles

 Preparation

-- Soak the egg noodles in hot water for 3-5 minutes
+- Soak the egg noodles in hot water for 3-5 minutes or follow the packet instructions.

-- Once the noodles have separated, drain the water and allow to dry (preferably overnight for best results)
+- Once the noodles have separated, drain the water and allow to dry (preferably overnight for best results).

 - Wash the Chinese greens and slice into strips.
 Place in a prep bowl